 Says one Japanese blogger:

-Takafumi Horie, 32 year-old head of Livedoor, which offers Japan's most popular blogging tool, may campaign for the governing Liberal Democratic Party as a star candidate in the upcoming Lower House elections, scheduled for September 11.
-A University of Tokyo graduate, Horie intends to run against the popular Shizuka Kamei, a former LDP heavyweight who was recently ousted from the party for opposing Prime Minister Junichiro Koizumi's postal reform bill.
+Takafumi Horie, 32 year-old head of Livedoor , which offers Japan's most popular blogging tool, may run for the governing Liberal Democratic Party as a star candidate in the upcoming Lower House elections, scheduled for September 11.
+A University of Tokyo graduate, Horie may run against the popular Shizuka Kamei, a former LDP heavyweight who was recently ousted from the party for opposing Prime Minister Junichiro Koizumi's postal reform bill.

 There are also plans to turn I have an ogre for a wife! into a movie in the near future as well.